A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: Monotonicity properties

-Let $f$ and $f'$ be the rank functions of $P$ and $P'$, respectively.
-Then $f'([n])=f([n])$ and by \eqref{RF} we also have $f'(I)\leq f(I)$ for all $I\subset [n]$ as $P'\subset P$.
 Note that the constant term of the exterior polynomial of any polymatroid is 1.
-Then the statement is clear in the cases $n=1$ and $n=2$ by Lemma \ref{n-1-coe}.
+Then the statement is clear in the case $n=1$.
 Assume that the conclusion holds for $n\leq m-1$.
+Let $f$ and $f'$ be the rank functions of $P$ and $P'$, respectively.
 Then for $n=m$, we divide the proof into two cases.